smerckel/isopycnal-interpolation/README.md

 ## Installing

-ropi depends on external libraries for the netcdf interface, and assumes these to be installed in the usual places.
+Ncii depends on external libraries for the netcdf interface, and assumes these to be installed in the usual places.
 These libraries are:
 1) libnetcdf, and
 2) libnetcdf_c++4.